 Each platform has its benefits and challenges which should be taken into consideration when making a decision on whether to become a seller or vendor.
 However, in some instances businesses manage both platforms.
 This is often known as the hybrid approach, which I will provide more detail about in a post next month.

 First, let's spend some time focusing on the benefits and challenges of each platform.

 A big reason for a number of businesses choosing to go down the vendor route is the variety of marketing and merchandising services available.
-On the Vendor Central dashboard, a brand has the ability to take part in the Vine review program, A+ detail pages, product coupons, video uploads and a variety of promotions that have good visibility.
+On the Vendor Central dashboard, a brand has the ability to take part in the Vine review program, A+ detail pages, product coupons, video uploads, and a variety of promotions that have good visibility.
 Although, don’t forget that some of these come at a premium.
-If you are a vendor with a Vendor Central or Vendor Express account you also have access to Amazon Marketing Services (AMS).
+If you are a vendor with a Vendor Central account, you also have access to Amazon Marketing Services (AMS).
 Within AMS you can create a variety of sponsored ads including headline search, product display and sponsored products in addition to building a brand page.

 On the seller side there are fewer tools available.
 While sellers can create sponsored products, employ promotions such as lightning deals and develop enhanced brand content pages, there are a number of limitations.
 Promotions have lower visibility, lightning deals can only be on items that Amazon.com, Inc. ("Amazon") recommends and enhanced brand pages are only available to brand owners who have enrolled in the brand registry.

 One of the main reasons brands become or remain sellers rather than vendors is related to brand control.
 Many brands want to have control over their pricing and listings, which is lost when they sell via the vendor route.
 On the Seller Central dashboard, sellers have the ability to set their own prices and the brand owners registered with the brand registry own their content.
 This content should then set precedence over any other content loaded for those items unless, of course, their products are then offered to Amazon Retail via the vendor route.